Skip to main content

 Aspirin can also cause a severe allergic reaction.
 Get emergency medical help if you have signs of an allergic reaction: hives, difficult breathing, swelling of your face, lips, tongue, or throat.

-Limit the use of caffeine-containing medications, coffee, tea, cola, energy drinks or other sources of caffeine while taking this product.
-Using too much caffeine may cause nervousness, irritability, sleeplessness, and, rapid heart beat.
+Limit the use of caffeine-containing medications, coffee, tea, cola, energy drinks or other sources of caffeine while taking BC Arthritis.
+Using too much caffeine may cause nervousness, irritability, sleeplessness, and rapid heartbeats.

-Using BC Arthritis in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.
+Using this medicine in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 Before taking this medicine

-You should not use this medicine if you are allergic to aspirin or caffeine, or if you have:
+You should not use BC Arthritis if you are allergic to it, or if you have:

 Do not give this medication to a child or teenager with a fever, flu symptoms, or chicken pox.
-BC Arthritis can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+BC Arthritis can cause a condition called Reye's syndrome, which can be serious and sometimes fatal in children.

 Ask a doctor or pharmacist if this medicine is safe to use if you have or have ever had: